Elevating Luxury Living: Advanced Envelope Systems

 Given the airtight nature of the envelope, an HRV (Heat Recovery Ventilator) system is essential to maintain indoor air quality.
 The HRV system efficiently exchanges indoor and outdoor air, recovering heat in the process to ensure fresh air distribution without sacrificing thermal comfort or energy efficiency.

-Hill Terrace House: A Paradigm of Advanced Building Technology
+A Paradigm of Advanced Building Technology

-Harnessing the Power of Green Energy: Innovative Heating and Cooling in Hill Terrace House
+Harnessing the Power of Green Energy: Innovative Heating and Cooling

 Geothermal Heating and Cooling: Tapping into Earth’s Consistency

-Geothermal heating and cooling systems are at the heart of Hill Terrace House’s energy efficiency.
 This technology leverages the constant temperature beneath the Earth’s surface, using it to heat and cool the home throughout the year.
 But how does it work?

 A geothermal system consists of an underground loop filled with a water solution, connected to a heat pump inside the home.
 During winter, the solution absorbs the Earth’s heat, which is then concentrated by the heat pump and distributed throughout the house.
 In the summer, the process reverses, with the system extracting heat from the home and dispersing it into the ground, providing a cooling effect.